 Applications are solicited for Grants-in-Aid of Research in mammalogy from funds made available by the Directors of the ASM.
 Applicants must be graduate students or upper-level undergraduates who are members of the ASM.
 Awards (maximum $1,500) will be made in support of any aspect of research except travel to meetings.
 Individuals may receive a career maximum of 2 awards.
 The ASM encourages foreign students, especially those in developing countries, to submit applications.

-Applications should be submitted electronically through the ASM web site (http://www.mammalsociety.org/applications/).
-All electronic applications must consist of 4 items: an application form, a description of the proposed research, and 2 letters of recommendation, including 1 from the applicant's research advisor.
+Applications should be submitted electronically through the ASM web site ( http://www.mammalsociety.org/applications/).
+All electronic applications must consist of 5 items: an application form, a description of the proposed research, a project budget, and 2 letters of recommendation, including 1 from the applicant's research advisor.
+See the ASM web site for more information.
 Contact C. William Kilpatrick (C-William.Kilpatrick@uvm.edu) if there are exceptional reasons why an application cannot be submitted electronically.
-These 4 items must be received by 1 March 2007.
+Applications including letters of recommendation must be received by 1 March 2008.

 ASM-AIBS GRADUATE STUDENT PUBLIC POLICY INTERNSHIP

-The American Society of Mammalogists (ASM) and the American Institute of Biological Sciences (AIBS) are pleased to announce the availability of an internship in the Washington, D. C. AIBS Public Policy Office.
-The internship is open to ASM student members who are currently enrolled in a graduate program and who are engaged in research that involves the study of mammals.
-The internship is for 3 months during fall 2007, and carries a monthly stipend of $2,000.
+The American Society of Mammalogists (ASM) and the American Institute of Biological Sciences (AIBS) are pleased to announce the availability of an internship in the Washington, DC.
+AIBS Public Policy Office.
+The internship is open to ASM members who are currently enrolled in a graduate program and who are engaged in research that will contribute to our understanding and conservation of mammals.
+The internship is for 3 months during fall 2008, and carries a generous monthly stipend of $2000.
 Selection criteria include demonstrated interest in public policy process, strong communications skills, and excellent academic record.

-The AIBS Public Policy Office focuses on science and science education public policy (e.g., federal R&D funding policy).
-The office does not routinely address environmental policy matters.
+The AIBS Public Policy Office focuses on science and science education public policy (e.g., federal R & D funding policy).
 Additional information about ASM and AIBS can be found on their respective websites ( www.mammalsociety.org, www.aibs.org).